The motion pictures of the 1896 Melbourne Cup

 Will Perform on the Lawn

 It has been asserted, without any evidence or justification being presented, that Marius Sestier himself appears in this film.
-That the person identified as Sestier is not him is easily demonstrated.
+But the person identified as Sestier is definitely not him.27

 Arrival of H.E.
 Lord Brassey and suite